kubeflow/kubeflow/bootstrap/cmd/kfctl/README.md

 ## Extending kfctl

-`kfctl` can be extended to work with new platforms without requiring recompilation.
+`kfctl` can be extended to new platforms without requiring recompilation.
+Current platforms (ksonnet, gcp, minikube, docker-for-desktop) are loaded this way.
-An example is under bootstrap/cmd/plugins/fooapp.go.
-A particular platform provides a shared library (.so) under the env var `PLUGINS_ENVIRONMENT` that kfctl would load and execute.
+Each platform provides a shared library (.so) under the env var `PLUGINS_ENVIRONMENT` that kfctl loads and executes.
 The shared library needs to define

 ```
 func GetKfApp(options map[string]interface{}) kftypes.KfApp